Synbiotics Combined with Vegetables/Fruits Versus GLP-1 Injections for Weight Loss

 Overall, the study by Lauw and colleagues demonstrates the importance of dietary fiber.
 When this is accompanied by synbiotic supplementation, the powerful health effects can be boosted.
 Together, increased dietary fiber intake and synbiotic supplementation resulted in clinically significant weight loss in half of the DSG group, improved blood sugar levels, and reduced the abundance of obesity-promoting bacteria.

-These results suggest that synbiotic supplementation alongside a dietary intervention could shorten the time it takes to lose weight compared to weight loss injections like Ozempic.
+These results suggest that synbiotic supplementation alongside a dietary intervention could shorten the time it takes to lose weight compared to weight loss injections.
 Moreover, unlike weight loss injections, the combination of prebiotics and probiotics helps to nourish the microbes residing in your gut, positively modulating the composition of your gut microbiome which, on its own, is associated with numerous health benefits.

 If you’re looking for a way to harness the synbiotic power of pre- and probiotics, explore our PureHMO® range, including our SuperHMO® Synbiotic and Akkermansia muciniphila daily probiotic with PureHMO prebiotic for weight management